awsdocs/amazon-ecs-developer-guide/doc_source/task-placement-constraints.md

 1. Set column visibility preferences by choosing the gear icon \(![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/images/cog.png)\) and selecting the attributes to display\.
 This setting persists across all container clusters associated with your account\.

-1. Using the **Filter by attributes** text field, type or select the attributes you would like to filter by\.
+1. Using the **Filter by attributes** text field, enter or select the attributes you want to filter by\.
 The format must be *AttributeName:AttributeValue*\.

-   For **Filter by attributes**, type or select the attributes by which to filter\.
-After you select the attribute name, you are prompted for the attribute value\.
+   For **Filter by attributes**, enter or select the attributes to filter by\.
+After you select the attribute name, you're prompted for the attribute value\.

 1. Add additional attributes to the filter as needed\.
 Remove an attribute by choosing the **X** next to it\.